lesterchan/wp-polls/README.md

 * If you ARE NOT using nice permalinks, you need to go to `WP-Admin -> Polls -> Poll Options` and under `Poll Archive -> Polls Archive URL`, you need to fill in the URL to the Polls Archive Page you created above.

 ### How Does WP-Polls Load CSS?
-* WP-Polls will load 'polls-css.css' from your theme's directory if it exists.
+* WP-Polls will load `polls-css.css` from your theme's directory if it exists.
-* If it doesn't exists, it will just load the default 'polls-css.css' that comes with WP-Polls.
+* If it doesn't exists, it will just load the default `polls-css.css` that comes with WP-Polls.
 * This will allow you to upgrade WP-Polls without worrying about overwriting your polls styles that you have created.

 ### Why In Internet Explorer (IE) The poll's Text Appear Jagged?